Diagram of a website showing where all of the content is intended to be placed for SEO

 7) Local SEO (if you serve a city)

 Mention your city and nearby areas in natural sentences.
 This helps Google piece together your website and show it in relevant search results.
 Again, more words on your website help Google do a better job of this.
 Keep your NAP (name, address, phone) the same everywhere.
 Create a Google Business Profile and link your website there.
 Make sure to get as many Google reviews as you can.
 50 5-star reviews is a great start.
+If you're a business in Southern Utah, check out our St George SEO services for local search optimization.

 Conclusion